kartoza/sawps/docs/src/user/manual/data-upload/online-form.md

 ![Review & Submit](./img/online-form-5.png)

-1. **Species Detail**: The `Species Detail` section displays a summary of the species-specific information the user has entered, providing an overview of species' counts and other relevant details.
+1. **Species Detail**: The `Species Detail` section displays a summary of the species-specific information the user has entered, providing an overview of species counts and other relevant details.

 2. **Edit Note Icon**: For editing the species detail, simply click on the `Edit Note` icon to access and modify the species-related information.